Dyvinia/beat-saber-overlay/README.md

 ## Changes
 - Full Combos are displayed
-- More detailed user options
 - Added shadows to improve visiblity
+- More detailed url options
-- Fixes to Corner Rounding
+- Fixes to corner rounding on song cover

 ## Installation (OBS)